Brendan Allen

-Brendan Allen (born December 28, 1995) is an American mixed martial artist currently competing in the middleweight division of the Ultimate Fighting Championship.
-A professional since 2015, he has also competed for the Legacy Fighting Alliance where he is the former Middleweight Champion.
-As of February 27, 2023, he is #12 in the UFC middleweight rankings.
+Brendan Cody Allen (born December 28, 1995) is an American professional mixed martial artist.
+He currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2015, he has also competed for the Legacy Fighting Alliance, where he is a former Middleweight Champion.
+As of October 21, 2025, he is #5 in the UFC middleweight rankings.

 Background

-Allen was born to Michelle Allen and James Allen of Louisiana.
-Allen has an older brother, James Jr. Brendan started training in Brazilian jiu-jitsu when he was 13 after watching a jiu-jitsu class with his brother.
-In high school Allen started competing in Mississippi after he had some training in wrestling and boxing.
-Allen attended university at Southeastern Louisiana University, majoring in criminal justice.
-He later joined Clementi's Gladiator Academy to train in mixed martial arts.
+Allen was born to Michelle and James Allen of Louisiana.
+Allen's maternal grandparents are from Edmonton, Alberta, Canada.
+Allen has an older brother.
+Brendan started training in Brazilian jiu-jitsu when he was 13 after watching a jiu-jitsu class with his brother.
+In high school, Allen started competing in Mississippi after he had some training in wrestling and boxing.

+He attended university at Southeastern Louisiana University, majoring in criminal justice.
+Allen later joined Clementi's Gladiator Academy to train in mixed martial arts.
 After winning the IMMAF 2015 Amateur Middleweight Championship, Allen turned to compete in professional MMA.